suchipi/hex-engine/CONTRIBUTING.md

 ## Code of Conduct

-By participating to hex-engine, you pledge to uphold the standards listed in the Contributor Covenant Code of Conduct, as found here: https://www.contributor-covenant.org/version/2/0/code_of_conduct
+By participating to Hex Engine, you pledge to uphold the standards listed in the Contributor Covenant Code of Conduct, as found here: https://www.contributor-covenant.org/version/2/0/code_of_conduct

 ## How to contribute

-Hex-engine greatly appreciates PRs, but open an issue first to check if the change you want to make are in line with the project vision.
+Hex Engine greatly appreciates pull requests, but open an issue first to check if the change you want to make are in line with the project vision.

 ### Install the project